nikosvil/3DEMFDFD/README.md

 Foreground-resistivity
 Frequency

-*Important Notice: The Position-of-transmitter-in-z-direction in the config file should be entered as a negative number which refers to the height of the transmitter above the ground.
+***Important Notice**: The Position-of-transmitter-in-z-direction in the config file should be entered as a negative number which refers to the height of the transmitter above the ground.
 For instance, (the Position-of-transmitter-in-z-direction=) -22 value when the ground (Ground-in-z-direction) is set to 208 indicates the transmitter to be at 230.

 The solver's parameters (tolerance and maximum number of steps for the iterative method) may be altered from within the main.f file located in halfspace folder.

-To use the solver, provide the necessary parameters in the config.dat file and then run the command gaia.sh < config.dat
+To use the solver, provide the necessary parameters in the config.dat file as explained above and then run the command **gaia.sh < config.dat**